bpodgursky/jbool_expressions/README.md

         Or.of(Variable.of("C"), Not.of(Variable.of("C"))));
     System.out.println(expr);
 ```
-We see the expression is what we expect.
-The toString is in prefix notation, where '+' represents `Or` , '*' reprsents `And` and '!' represents `Not`:
+We see the expression is what we expect:

 ```bash
 ((!C | C) & A & B)